-The travel and tourism industry in the United States generated nearly $1.5 trillion in economic output in 2012.
-This activity supported 7.8 million U.S. jobs, and accounted for 7 percent of all U.S. exports.
-One out of every 17 Americans works, either directly or indirectly, in a travel or tourism-related industry.
-In 2011 U.S. travel and tourism output represented 2.8 percent of gross domestic product.
+The travel and tourism industry in the United States generated nearly $1.5 trillion in economic output in 2013.
+This activity supported 7.8 million U.S. jobs, and accounted for more than 9 percent of all U.S. exports.
+One out of every 18 Americans is employed, either directly or indirectly, in a travel or tourism-related industry.
+In 2014, U.S. travel and tourism output represented 2.6 percent of gross domestic product.

-While the majority of activity in the industry is domestic, expenditures by international visitors in the United States generated nearly $166 billion in sales and a more than $47 billion trade surplus in 2012.
-The U.S. Department of Commerce projects international travel to the United States should grow by 3 percent annually through 2018.
-The U.S. leads the world in international travel and tourism exports, and travel and tourism is the top services export, accounting for 25 percent of all U.S. services exports.
+While the majority of activity in the industry is domestic, expenditures by international visitors in the United States generated a record-breaking $220.6 billion in sales and a $74.0 billion trade surplus in 2014.
+According to U.S. Department of Commerce projections, international travel to the United States should grow by 4.3 percent annually through 2020.
+The U.S. leads the world in international travel and tourism exports, and travel and tourism is the top services export, accounting for 31 percent of all U.S. services exports in 2014.

 Accommodations: This subsector is the largest of the three and accounts for 19 percent of total travel industry output.
 Accommodations benefited from international overseas traveler growth of 7 percent in 2012.